HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

   )
 }}

 In 2021 39.8% of the content served from origin had HTTP/2 adopted while during the same time 81.7% of the content served from CDNs were served through HTTP/2.
 For origin this number has grown by 3% points while for the CDN it has grown by 6% points.
-This shows how CDN was able to allow the web application owners to take advantage of HTTP/2 from very early stage whithout making any changes in the origin.
+This shows how CDN was able to allow the web application owners to take advantage of HTTP/2 from very early stage without making any changes in the origin.
 The trends are very similar for both desktop and mobile sites.

 {{ figure_markup(